What an Effective Contract Management Process Looks Like

 1. Your contracts are in a centralized location

 Whether it’s an old-school filing cabinet or a software application, effective contract management requires you to store all of your contracts in a single, centralized location.
-Doing so helps everyone involved in contract management understand how and where to find the documents they need at any step of the process.
+Doing so enables collaborative contract management and helps everyone involved understand how and where to find the documents they need at any step of the process.

-Storing contracts in a centralized location makes the search process significantly easier, saving everyone valuable effort.
+Storing contracts in a contract repository makes the search process significantly easier, saving everyone valuable effort.
 There’s no need to waste time trying to track down a specific contract, section, or version of an agreement.

 2. You know the most efficient ways to get contracts signed

 The contract signing process can be an unexpected bottleneck for contract management.
 Critical documents may languish on someone’s desk for days or weeks, without any visibility into where they are or why it's taking so long to move forward.

 Having an effective contract management process means that you’ve identified and implemented the best and most efficient ways to get contracts signed.
 Whether the people involved prefer electronic signatures or wet signatures, find out what works best and allows you to execute contracts the quickest.
 The less time it takes to sign a contract, the faster you can start realizing its value.